 - In case of an emergency, dial 9-1-1.

 - Be aware of and avoid drop-offs and hidden obstacles in natural water sites.

-- In Vermont, we can have rapidly changing weather conditions.
+- In Vermont, there are rapidly changing weather conditions.
 Check your weather forecast and watch for signs of changing weather, such as storm clouds and high winds.